kljohnson4good/Blog/content/about.md

 |100m Hurdles      | 15.9s       |
 |800m              | let's not talk about that :-/ |

 (*) National championship All-American and still holds the record at Chico State University (as of 2022).
-This achievement landed me in [Chico's **Atehletic Hall-Of-Fame** 2018](https://chicowildcats.com/sports/2019/1/3/chico-state-hall-of-fame-class-of-2018.aspx), and inducted into my junio college [Diablo Valley College's Athletic Hall of Fame](https://diablovalley.prestosports.com/HOF/HOF_2020) in 2020.
+This achievement landed me in [Chico's **Atehletic Hall-Of-Fame** 2018](https://chicowildcats.com/sports/2019/1/3/chico-state-hall-of-fame-class-of-2018.aspx), and inducted into my junior college [Diablo Valley College Athletic Hall of Fame](https://diablovalley.prestosports.com/HOF/HOF_2020) in 2020.

 </span>